ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/API/Driver/Drive-2.md

 #### ActualTargetValueReachedThreshold

-The actual target value reached threshold to use based on whether it is doing an initial target move or just a general target move.
+The actual target value reached threshold to use based on whether it is doing an initial target move or just a general target move whether grabbed or not.

 ##### Declaration